Frequently Asked Questions

 If you do not want your tickets to be produced in this manner, you will have to fill out two different Selection Slips, one for each game you want to play.
 If you are purchasing your tickets by Quick Pick and do not wish to have the same numbers on both games be sure to advise the Retailer to NOT process the quick picks using the "Play Both" feature, to process the tickets separately.

-Q: Why can't I pick three of the same numbers while choosing Box Play?
+Q: For PICK 3, why can't I pick three identical numbers while choosing Box Play?

 SCRATCH 'N WIN